nmdollhopf/team1_wine_project/README.md

 | White | 3,838 | 1,060 |
 | Red | 1,382 | 217 |

-Consistent with the previous SVC, data was split into 70% training and 30% training with `train_test_split()`.
+Consistent with the previous SVC, data was split into 70% training and 30% training with `train_test_split()` stratified by outcome class.

 A different scaling was utilized compared to the previous SVC.
 This time, `scikit-learn`'s `PowerTransform` class was used to perform a Yeo-Johnson transformation column-wise.
 Similar to a Box-Cox above, this algorithm utilizes a scaling factor in a power law to normalize data.
 The resulting mean and standard deviation are 0 and 1, respectively; compared to a `StandardScaler`, however, the `PowerTransform` is less-sensitive to outliers.
 The scaler was fit to the training data and applied to the training and testing sets.